Efficient Distributed MLLM Training with Cornstarch: Implementation

 \subsection{Implementation of Context Parallelism}

-There are various ways of implementing context parallelism: all-to-all~\cite{ulysses-arxiv23}, P2P ring attention~\cite{ringattention-iclr24}, and all-gather ring attention~\cite{llama3-arxiv24}, \etc\xspace All-to-all has no imbalance problem as it converts parallelization dimension from the token space to the head space and each rank computes exactly the same shape of attention.
-However, it has a high communication overhead that cannot be overlapped with computation, and it has limited scalability because its maximum parallelization degree is constrained by the number of heads~\cite{loongtrain-corr24}. \name implements the state-of-the-art all-gather based context parallelism implementation, which is used in Llama3 training~\cite{llama3-arxiv24}.
+There are various ways of implementing context parallelism: all-to-all~\cite{ulysses-arxiv23}, ring attention~\cite{ringattention-iclr24,dcp-sosp25}, and All-Gather based~\cite{llama3-arxiv24,llama3training-isca25}, \etc\xspace \name implements the SOTA All-Gather based context parallelism implementation.
 This implementation gathers all keys and values of all tokens and compute row-wise attention for local queries.
 Overlapping communication and computation is done in the head dimension; while GPUs compute attention for one or a few heads, it transfers keys and values for the next head(s).
 This simplifies Algorithm~\ref{alg:context_parallelism} in computing per-token workload.
 If we adopt P2P ring attention, it would have been more complicated to compute per-token workload as it requires to recompute the amount of workloads every round.